acorreia61201/Summer20-WDArray/README.md

 cat_data.py is a script to be used once all of the models have completed or stopped.
 This program does a preliminary check for completion of any given model by searching for the second and third history.data files.
 If one or both are missing, the program will add to a counter that displays how many models failed and will continue the loop.
 If both are present, however, the program will concatenate the history.data files into a complete history file for the model.

 plotHR.py is a rudimentary script that defines a function "plot", which uses mesa_reader to plot an HR diagram from a given concatenated history file.

+flash_input.py is a script that converts the output of each model, "part3.mod", to a format friendly for FLASH.
+This script will be copied to each of the model directories and run from each.